skrub-data/skrub/doc/skrub_pipeline.rst

     orders = skrub.var("orders", orders_df)

-Because we know we will feed a DataFrame to the computation, we manipulate ``orders`` as if it were a DataFrame.
+Because we know that a dataframe will be provided as input to the computation, we can manipulate ``orders`` as if it were a regular dataframe.

 We can access its attributes: